Server troubleshooting is a fine art, but there are some quick and easy methods and tips to get things running...

 ITIL methodology delves into how to troubleshoot a server or a related issue more deeply, but the general theme is to narrow down the problem as quickly and efficiently as possible.

 Take a step back and think about how to logically resolve an issue during an outage.
-For example, if a user complains that they can't access something, find out if other users have the same issue, eliminating the possibility that the problem is localized to a single end-user device.
+For example, if a user complains that he can't access something, find out if other users have the same issue, eliminating the possibility that the problem is localized to a single end-user device.

 If you have multiple sites, are they all affected?
 This will help determine if the issue lies with a localized server.

 Follow these general steps to help identify server problems:

 - Determine who in the user base is affected by the problem.

 - Ask or check what the problem is for end users -- are there any consistent error messages?

 - Communicate your findings to the application owners, infrastructure owners and anyone else who might be relevant.